 How to plant anemones

-Plant anemones as soon as possible after purchase, as the tubers can dry out.
-Plant tubers of Anemone blanda and rhizomes of Anemone nemorosa in early autumn, and tubers of Anemone coronaria in spring.
 Soak them in water for around 10 hours prior to planting, then plant 5-8cm deep.
-Unlike most bulbs, it’s not obvious which way is up but don’t worry – the leaves find their own way up.
+Unlike most bulbs, it’s not obvious which way is up, but don’t worry, the leaves will find their own way to the surface.
 Space them 10-15cm apart unless planting in containers where closer planting gives the best effects.

 How to care for anemones

 Anemones need little care apart from watering those growing in pots.
-After flowering, leave the seed heads to mature as anemones often self-seed to form large groups over time.
+Leave anemone flowers to develop seed as they may self-seed to form large groups over time.
 In areas with cold, wet winters, lift and store the tubers of Anemone coronaria to replant the following spring, or grow them in pots which you can simply move under cover in autumn.

 How to propagate anemones